Clement134/get-changelog/README.md

 Options:
-  -v, --version              output the version number -c, --check                check package.json upgrades using npm check upgrades -m, --module <moduleName>  get changelog for an npm module -o, --open                 open changelog url with the default browser (only usable with -m) --cache                    use cache to improve performances
+  -v, --version              output the version number -c, --check                check package.json upgrades using npm-check-updates -m, --module <moduleName>  get changelog for an npm module -o, --open                 open changelog url with the default browser (only usable with -m) --cache                    use cache to improve performances